astegmaier/parcel-devon-example/README.md

 ![](results.png)

-The value `456` comes from the named export in file1.js
+The value `456` comes from the named export in `file1.js`, not the wildcard-exported file (`other.js`)

-Changing the order of the exports in file1.js has no effect - the rule seems to be "named exports win over wildcard exports", rather than "last export wins".
+Changing the order of the exports in `file1.js` has no effect - it will still print `456`.
+The rule seems to be "named exports win over wildcard exports", rather than "last export wins".